happyputi/BDF-manual-en-new/source/guide/SCF.rst

       Numerical Grid Generated SUCCESSFULLY!
      Total and symmetry independent Grid Number:     94208     24827

-Here, the integral lattice points of H and O atoms are both 100*1202, where 100 is the number of radial lattice points and 1202 is the number of angular lattice points.
+Here, the integral grid points of H and O atoms are both 100*1202, where 100 is the number of radial grid points and 1202 is the number of angular grid points.